Project-Diablo-2/LootFilters/README.md

 * **author:** your name; this is what will display on the left-side column in the launcher

-**NOTE:** these fields cannot contain special characters (such as `&` etc) or it will break the launcher
+**NOTE:** these fields cannot contain special characters (such as `&` etc) or it will break the launcher Your repo should also contain a `README.md` file, even if it's just the header in it.

 When submitting a pull request please check your edit to the JSON is valid using https://jsonlint.com/